Lockheed Martin F-35 Lightning II: Sensors and avionics

 The APG-81 radar uses electronic scanning for rapid beam agility and incorporates passive and active air-to-air modes, strike modes, and synthetic aperture radar (SAR) capability, with multiple target track-while-scan at ranges in excess of 80 nmi.
-The antenna is tilted backwards for stealth.
+The antenna is tilted backward for stealth.
 Complementing the radar is the AAQ-37 DAS: six infrared sensors that can track targets and warn of approaching missiles all around the aircraft; it acts as a situational-awareness infrared search and track (SAIRST) and feeds spherical infrared and night-vision imagery to the helmet visor.
 The ASQ-239 Barracuda electronic warfare system has ten radio frequency antennas embedded into the edges of the wing and tail for all-aspect radar warning receiver (RWR).
 It also provides sensor fusion of radio frequency and infrared tracking functions, geolocation threat targeting, and multispectral image countermeasures for self-defense against missiles.
 The electronic warfare system can detect and jam hostile radars.
-The AAQ-40 EOTS is mounted behind a faceted low-observable window under the nose and performs laser targeting, forward-looking infrared (FLIR), and long range IRST functions.
+The AAQ-40 EOTS is mounted behind a faceted low-observable window under the nose and performs laser targeting, forward-looking infrared (FLIR), and long-range IRST functions.
 The ASQ-242 CNI suite uses a half dozen physical links, including the directional Multifunction Advanced Data Link (MADL), for covert CNI functions.
-Information from radio frequency receivers and infrared sensors are combined to form a single tactical picture for the pilot.
+Information from radio frequency receivers and infrared sensors is combined to form a single tactical picture for the pilot.
 The all-aspect target direction and identification can be shared via MADL to other platforms without compromising low observability, while Link 16 enables communication with older systems.

 The F-35 was designed to accept upgrades to its processors, sensors, and software.
 Technology Refresh 3, which includes a new core processor and a new cockpit display, is planned for Lot 15 aircraft.
 Lockheed Martin has offered the Advanced EOTS for the Block 4 configuration; the improved sensor fits into the same area as the baseline EOTS with minimal changes.
 In June 2018, Lockheed Martin picked Raytheon for improved DAS.
 The USAF has studied the potential for the F-35 to orchestrate attacks by unmanned combat aerial vehicles (UCAVs) via its sensors and communications equipment.

 A new radar called the AN/APG-85 is planned for Block 4 F-35s.
 According to the JPO, the new radar will be compatible with all three major F-35 variants.
 However, it is unclear if older aircraft will be retrofitted with the new radar.